Mainwal Movement in Dadu

 Gazi Shah Alias Gaji Shah is locally popular as respected and revered saint and elderly figure.
 According to one legend he entered in the womb of the sister of Piyaro Khoso miraculously with the blessing of a saint namely Syed Ahmed Shah.
 This saying seems based on faith/belief in my view this saying has nothing to do with facts or logic.

 Main Naseer Muhammad respected Gaji Shah very much Gaji Shah entered in the following of Main Naseer Ahmed when latter occupied Chhinni territory.
 When Gaji Shah proved his worth as a successful commander and sincere and dedicated worker of Mainwal movement, Main Naseer Muhammad handed him over the control of Johi and Dhaonk Valley areas.
 Thus influence of Khosa started manifesting and spreading from Chhinni to Dhaonk Valley.
-When Main Sahib ordered him to take over the Luk Gari (Gari Pass) or Luk Lohi area and repulse the attacks from Brohis, he after giving the area of Chhinni in the charge of Bashaam Faqeer Khoso, Shahdad Khoso and Golo Khoso took control of Luk Gari.
+When Main Sahib ordered him to take over the Luk Gari (Gari Pass) or Luk Lohi area and repulse the attacks from Brohis, he after giving the area of Chhinni in the charge of Bashaam Faqeer Khoso, Shahdad Khoso and Golo Khoso took control of Luk Gari near Tando Rahim Khan.
 Gazi Shah was a generous and poor friendly person.
 He brought Dhonk Valley under cultivation from the stream flowing there.
 He got installed a flour grinder and started Langer (food distribution) for poor and destitute.
 For his generosity and poor friendly behavior Main Naseer conferred on him the title of Ganj Bux.
 Local people had great respect and veneration for Gaji Shah.
 Many areas are connected with his name in surrounding localities.
 One Kunb (natural fountain), near the flow of Khan Wahi is connected to his name.
 A Wahi (small stream) flowing in Dhaonk Mathri and the site of Bhunji are also forenamed after him.
-In the Langar backing of roat (especial thick and big meal) is famous but nowadays the roat is only backed and distributed during the days of fair (festivity on the occasion of his annual anniversary) Gaji Shah was martyred in 1102 Hijraj according to 1691 AD, one year prior to the demise of Main Naseer Muhammad Kalhoro, in the result of the bloody encounter with Brohis at the site of the lohi (now in Balochistan).
+In the Longer backing of roat (especial thick and big meal) is famous but nowadays the roat is only backed and distributed during the days of fair (festivity on the occasion of his annual anniversary) Gaji Shah was martyred in 1102 Hijraj which is 1691 AD, one year prior to the demise of Main Naseer Muhammad Kalhoro, in the result of the bloody encounter with Brohis at the site of the lohi (now in Balochistan).
 There is legend that his body was placed on a she-camel and that she-camel stopped and sat on the hill where his mausoleum stands today which has become visiting place for thousands of faithful on daily basis.
 There were signs of already existing ancient graveyard where he was laid to rest.
-On the occasion of his annual anniversary the fair is held which is called shiv or siv in local parlance.
+On the occasion of his annual anniversary the fair is held which is called shiv or siv (related to Shiva)in local parlance.
 From this nomenclature it becomes appear that a considerable number from Hindu community was also the part of his following and had been active in arranging the annual festivity.
-Nowadays faithful come from all over Sindh and Punjab to attend the annual fair.
+Nowadays faithful come from all over Sindh including Punjab to attend the annual fair.
 During the festivity the echo of Allah Tohaar and sound of surando (a local musical instrument) is being heard everywhere and Jin are extracted from psychological patients.
+Which is actually psychological aspect and people get relief psychologically.

 A small village in the name of Jangu Jamali is situated at the distance of 1KM south of Johi town in Dadu District.
 This village was built by Jango Jamali.
 Now in this village Kori, Jamali and Panhwar also reside.
 Jango Jamali was influential, Chieftain and active leader of Mainwal movement.
 His large treks of land stretched from Jango Jamali to Bakhar Shaheed (Martyred).
 His descendants to this day are occupying the position of chiefs of his tribe and are well known as Jangwanis. in Dadu Khosas started uprising, he under the directions of main Naseer Muhammad fought many battles with them.
 During these battles this saying became common and popular that “Chhad Johi Wanj Lohi” (leave Johi and go to Lohi) this maxim gained currency during the heyday of the Khosa tribe in Dadu.
 There are some legends that “has my arms been cut by Khosas”.
 Khosas were extremely quarrelsome.
 Their terror spread far and wide in the area.
 After getting orders from Main Naseer Muhammad, Jango Jamali started taking on them.
 There is a legend that Piyaro Khoso raised the banner against Main Naseer Muhammad and Mian Naseer directed Jango to teach lesson to Piyaro.
 When piyaro Khoso fled from Johi, the people of the area took sigh of relief.
 Perhaps soon after the demise of Gaji Shah Mian Naseer Ahmed ordered Jango Jamali, to take control of Lohi Luk and to repeal the frequent attacks from Brohis.
 Jango Jamali left his native village ‘Jango Jamali’ and formed new village and settled at the edge of Nain Haleli which at that time was known as village Haleli and is now known as village Murad Khan Jamali.